pollen-robotics/reachy-2021-docs/content/dashboard/installation/software/index.md

 ```
 ## Check Reachy's services
 To be able to control [Reachy's main services]({{< ref "/advanced/services/available#services-available" >}}) with the dashbaord, the services need to be in --user mode.
-To know if it the case, in a terminal:
+To know if it is the case, in a terminal:

 ```bash
 systemctl --user list-unit-files | grep reachy